China Corsair

 China Corsair is a 1951 American adventure film directed by Ray Nazarro, starring Jon Hall and Lisa Ferraday and released by Columbia Pictures.
-It was the film debut of Ernest Borgnine.
+It marks the film debut of Ernest Borgnine.
 Filming took place in February 1951.
-Ron Randell was under long-term contract to Columbia.

 Plot

-McMillen is cheated out of his winnings in a gambling club.
-The winnings were the last of his money, so he gets a job on a ship as the engineer.
-Tamara rescues shipwrecked McMillen.
-While romance blossoms, the pair try to prevent a crook from selling her uncle's priceless collection of antique jade.
+In a gambling club, McMillen is cheated of his winnings, which were the last of his money.
+He takes a job on a ship as an engineer, but his ship wrecks and Tamara rescues him.
+While romance blossoms, they try to prevent a crook from selling Tamara's uncle's priceless collection of antique jade.